asjad895/GENAI/RAG/Readme.md

 Bot Prompt

 The strategy for this prompt is similar to other system prompts.
-It should not follow a pure Chain-of-Thought (CoT) approach but should provide clear directions for response formats in different situations.
+It is not following pure Chain-of-Thought (CoT) approach but should provide clear directions for response formats in different situations.
 The bot should be dynamic, allowing user customization options for response length and format.

 For out-of-context queries, the bot should reframe the response with a standard message or guide the user by suggesting relevant topics from the context to keep the conversation engaging.